 Marselan is a cross of Cabernet Sauvignon and Grenache created by Paul Truel in 1961.
 It is named for the town of Marseillan, near the INRA vineyard collection at Domaine de Vassal, where Truel worked from 1952 until his retirement in 1985.

-Marselan did not initially catch on, due to its berry size and lower-than-expected yields.
-But as the wine world shifted from quantity to quality, this grape began to find its place, and is now planted in more than 20 nations.
+Marselan did not initially catch on, due to its berry size and lower-than-expected yields, coming at a time when quantity was more desirable versus quality than it often is today.
+But as the wine world shifted ore to quality, this grape began to find its place, and is now planted in more than two dozen nations.

 How to describe Marselan and the wine it produces?
 Read on.